Fall is in full swing, and the stunning display of colorful leaves that have started covering the ground is proof. That means it’s pumpkin season!

 On to the recipe before all of the remaining leaves fall off the trees!

-With lots of pumpkin flavor, these Pumpkin Pumpkin Muffins are the perfect Fall indulgence!
-Made from both pumpkin puree and pumpkin seeds, they are gluten-free, nut-free, vegan and packed full of nutrients.
+With lots of pumpkin flavor, these Paleo Pumpkin Muffins are the perfect Fall indulgence!
+Made from both pumpkin puree and pumpkin seeds, they are grain-free, nut-free, vegan and packed full of nutrients.
 They're sure to become one of your favorite pumpkin recipes!

 - 2 cups pumpkin seeds (pepitas), ground into a powder

 - 1 tsp ground ginger